 How much time do American consumers spend each day with their multimedia devices, tablets, computers, AM/FM radio, TV, or their smartphones?

-Our second major finding: there is a stunning difference in how Americans actually spend time with devices and media versus how media decision makers perceive how consumers spend their time.
+The key finding?
+There is a stunning difference in how Americans actually spend time with devices and media versus how media decision makers perceive how consumers spend their time.

 Why is there such a disconnect between media decision makers’ perceptions of consumer media time spent and reality?